-We are the Victorian state-wide service, and an international haemophilia training centre of the World Federation of Hemophilia.
+We are part of the Victorian statewide Clinical Haematology & Haemophilia Services and an international haemophilia training centre of the World Federation of Hemophilia.

 What we do